Greece Moments Greece Moments

 Welcome to Halki

-In contrast to the partly unadorned concrete architecture on Rhodes, there are rows of Chalki Island pastel-coloured manor houses and villas around the large harbour pier, an architecturally remarkable ensemble.
+In contrast to the partly unadorned concrete architecture on Rhodes, Chalki Island boasts rows of pastel-coloured manor houses and villas around the large harbour pier — an architecturally remarkable ensemble.

 In the background, old windmills rise up.
-The waterfront promenade with inviting taverns and cafés is a wonderful place to stroll.
-Colourful fishing boats bob in the harbour and the winding alleys enchant right away.
-Postcard motifs on every corner!
+The waterfront promenade with its inviting taverns and cafés is a wonderful place to stroll.
+Colourful fishing boats bob in the harbour and the winding alleys enchant you right away.
+Postcard motifs around every corner!

 Insel Chalki Griechenland Rhodos Fischerboote